hhornbacher/idso1070-protocol/README.md

 * cmake: Helper scripts for cmake
 * include: Library headers
 * lib: Implementation of the protocol itself
+* server: Simple tcp server using this library
-* example: Simple program using the library
+* example: Simple program using this library

 ## Build instructions